Skip to main content

 Ask Arbury: Why Is King's Hedges Ward Really Arbury?

 A question from Tina: Where was King's Hedges originally and how does it differ from King's Hedges Ward?
 And please can you tell me what is all this about King's Hedges Ward really being Arbury?
 Hi, Tina!
 Thanks for getting in touch.
 We think the maps above and below will explain the fake King's Hedges and its position on the Arbury map.
 It was a tiny farm of fifty eight acres and now the City and County Council's electoral ward has swept over historic Arbury land - and the original North Arbury Estate, and parts of East Chesterton.
-The same 1900 map as featured at the top of the article, but with pre-Manor Farm field names.
+The same map as featured at the top of the article, but with pre-Manor Farm field names.
 The 1840 Chesterton Enclosures map uses the 'Harborough' version of the name, but a newspaper from 1839 references the 'Arbury Meadows', showing that both names were current and interchangeable.
 The fields at Manor Farm which referenced the earthwork were simply called 'Arbury' and 'Arbury Field'.
-We deal with the
+The Arbury Meadows al...

 Arbury Artefacts - Part 3